agberry03/Erlang_Minigame_player/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+I built this program to learn more about the syntax and functionality of the Erlang programming language, and how to use it properly.

+I wrote a program in Erlang lets the user play three different minigames, a user number guessing game, a rock, paper,scissors game, and a computer number guessing game.

-{Provide a description for the software that you wrote to demonstrate the Erlang language.}
+My purpose for writing this software was to introduce myself to the Erlang language, and functional programming in general.

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+I used the Visual Studio Code IDE.

+I created this program using the Erlang language.
+I also used the uniform function by importing the rand module.

 # Useful Websites